-These Banana Oatmeal cookies are the perfect, healthy, portable breakfast for busy mornings.
-No refined sugar!
+These Banana Oatmeal Cookies are the perfect, healthy, portable breakfast for busy mornings.
+Flourless and no refined sugar!
 Also a gluten free and Paleo friendly recipe.

 About 300 days a year, Keith and I have plain yogurt and some kind of fruit like cherries or blueberries for breakfast.
 I guess you could call that a rut.
 Honestly I don’t mind keeping breakfast simple and rarely tire of our routine.
 But then I see a recipe like Faith’s Healthy Fig and Pecan Breakfast Cookies and start craving something new.
 Something like cookies for breakfast.